 HNPCC can be caused a mutation in one of several genes, including MLH1, MSH2, MLH3, MSH6, PMS1, PMS, and TGFBR2.
 Most of these genes are involved in DNA repair.

 Another option for people with colorectal or endometrial cancer is to have the tumor tissue tested for changes that can be caused when one of these genes is faulty.
 These changes are known as microsatellite instability (or MSI).
 Having normal findings (no MSI) implies that HNPCC is not present and that the genes that cause it are normal.
 If MSI is present, they may have HNPCC, and so are referred for genetic counseling and possible testing.
-For more information about genetic testing, see our document Genetic Testing: What You Need to Know).
+For more information about genetic testing, see Understanding Genetic Testing for Cancer).